-Starting Up Solution Only my headlight comes on, nothing else.
+Starting Up Remedy When I first turn the power on, the engine will not begin to run.
+I have to turn the throttle off and then on again to get the engine to operate.
 This is normal behavior.
-The super capacitors are charging and this will take between 1-20 seconds. (see page 9 for more details) When I first turn the power on, the engine will not begin to run.
-This is normal behavior.
-To prevent accidental high-speed start-ups, Proto-Sound® 3.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
-See the "Basic Operation" section for more details.
-The engine will not start after I press the Direction button.
-You may not be sending enough power to the track to power the engine.
-Rotate throttle clockwise to increase track power.
-Check that you have the Panto/Track switch in the correct position for your operating environment Horn Solution I can't get the horn to blow when I press the Horn button.
+To prevent accidental high-speed start-ups, Proto-Sound 2.0 is programmed to start up in neutral anytime track power has been turned off for several seconds.
+Whistle/Horn Remedy When I press the whistle/horn button, the bell comes on instead.
+Reverse the transformer leads.
+I can't get the horn to blow when I press the whistle button.
 You may be pressing the button too quickly.
-Try pressing the Horn button more slowly, taking approximately one full second to fully depress the button.
-Bell Solution I can't get the bell to ring when I press the bell button.
+Try pressing the whistle/horn button more slowly, taking approximately one full second to fully depress the button.
+Bell Remedy When I press the whistle button, the bell sounds.
+Reverse the transfomer leads.
+I can't get the bell to ring when I press the bell button.
 You may be pressing the button too quickly.
-Try pressing the bell button more slowly, taking approximately one full second to fully depress the button.
-Coupler Solution When I try to fire the coupler, PFA starts.
-You are waiting too long between Horn button presses.
-See the timing instructions located at the beginning of the "Proto-Sound 3.0 Operating Instructions" section.
+Try pressing the whistle/horn button more slowly, taking approximately one full second to fully depress the button.
+I can't get the bell to ring when I press the bell button.
+Check the wiring of the seperate button.
+Coupler Remedy When I try to fire the coupler, FYS starts.
+You are waiting too long between whistle button presses.
 The Proto-Coupler won't let the engine uncouple on the fly.
-Try lubricating the coupler knuckle and rivet with a dry graphite lubricant.
+Try lubricating the coupler knucle with a dry graphite lubricant.
+Do NOT use oil.
 The coupler does not fire or stay coupled.
 The coupler needs to be cleaned.
 Wipe with denatured alcohol (not rubbing alcohol) and let dry.
-Cab Chatter Solution Sometimes the Cab Chatter sounds don't play.
-Cab Chatter plays only in neutral at random intervals.

-Lock-out Solution I can't get the engine to run after I power up the transformer.
-It sits still with the diesel and compressor sounds running.
-The engine won't lock into forward, neutral, or reverse.
-The engine maybe locked into the neutral position.
-Follow the procedure in the "Lock into a Direction" section to unlock the engine's direction.
+Cab Chatter Remedy Sometimes the Cab Chatter sounds don't play Cab Chatter plays only in neutral at random intervals.
+Lock-out Remedy I can't get the engine to run after I power up the transformer.
+It sits still with the engine sounds running.
+The engine is locked into neutral position.
+Follow the procedure in the "Lock into a Direction" section.
+The engine won't lock into foward, neutral, or reverse.
 Engine speed must be below 10 scale mph (approx. 10 volts or less in conventional mode).
-Volume Solution The sounds seem distorted, especially when the Horn or bell is activated.
-Proto-Sound® 3.0 volume is set too high.
+Volume Remedy The sounds seem distorted, especially when the whistle or bell is activated.
+Proto-Sound 2.0 volume is set too high.
 Turn the volume control knob on the bottom of the chassis counter-clockwise to reduce the volume.
-No Sound Volume is set too low, adjust volume control knob on the bottom of the chassis clockwise to increase the volume or check connector to speaker.
-PFA Solution Once in PFA, the engine doesn't go into reverse.
-So that PFA effects can be as realistic as possible, Proto-Sound® 3.0 disables the reversing unit whenever PFA is enabled.
+PFA Remedy Once in PFA, the engine doesn't go into reverse.
+So that PFA effects can be as realistic as ®possible, Proto-Sound 3.0 disables the reversing unit whenever PFA is enabled.
 This way the engine remains still at its stop as the operator cycles through the PFA sequences.

-When the PFA enters its last sequence the bell automatically comes on PFA is programmed to start ringing the bell at that point.
+PFA Remedy When the PFA enters its last sequence the bell automatically comes on PFA is programmed to start ringing the bell at that point.
 After approximately 12 seconds, it will automatically turn off.
 When PFA is enabled, pressing the whistle and bell has no effect Because PFA must control various effects in each sequence, Proto-Sound® 3.0 takes control of these sound effects until you exit PFA I push the direction button but the next sound clip in the sequence does not play or the engine does not come out of PFA after fourth press of the direction button.
 Each PFA clip must play for aprox.
 30 seconds before PFA will advance to the next step in the PFA cycle.
 Wait at least 30 seconds in each PFA sound clip before pressing the direction button.